Blackbeard's Tea Party

 Blackbeard's Tea Party are a contemporary folk rock band based in York, England.
 The five-piece band plays a mix of traditional folk songs as well as covers of more recent songs from the folk genre.
 They are also known for their instrumental arrangements of traditional and modern folk tunes, as well as self-penned material.
 Blackbeard's Tea Party function as both a concert and ceilidh band and have become well known on the English festival circuit, having performed at mainstream festivals including the Glastonbury Festival, Larmer Tree Festival & Bingley Music Live, as well as folk festivals such as Fairport's Cropredy Convention, Towersey Festival and the Cambridge, Bromyard, Shrewsbury & Sidmouth folk festivals.

 History

-Early years and Heaven's To Betsy: 2009-2011
+Early years and Heavens To Betsy: 2009-2011

 The band originally formed after Paul Young and Laura Barber decided to put together a ceilidh and busking band in order to make money to supplement their income.
 The other members were asked to join and were either friends from University or previous bandmates from other bands.

-Their first act was to record the EP Heaven's To Betsy as promotional material to send to ceilidh clubs and festivals.
+Their first act was to record the EP Heavens To Betsy as promotional material to send to ceilidh clubs and festivals.
 In order to fill space on the EP four songs that has been loosely arranged beforehand by Paul, Martin, Tim and Yom were added.
 This led to Blackbeard's Tea Party performing as a concert band as well as a ceilidh band.